githubscientist/re-fsdcwetb23/README.md

 - It is based on Promises, making it easier to work with asynchronous code
 - Axios is a popular third-party library for making HTTP requests in JavaScript.
 It provides a simple and intuitive API for making requests and handling responses.
 - It is built on top of the Fetch API and provides additional features like request cancellation, interceptors, and automatic JSON parsing.

+### Axios Instance

+- An Axios instance is a pre-configured instance of the Axios library that can be used to make HTTP requests.
+- It allows you to set default configurations like base URL, headers, and timeouts for all
+- requests made using that instance.